-POPULAR SAILING DESTINATIONS FROM LA SPEZIA
+SAILING DESTINATIONS FROM LA SPEZIA

 Cinque Terre, Italian Riviera and French Riviera

-The coastline of Cinque Terre, which is a UNESCO Marine Heritage offers plenty of mooring boys, free of use for our clients.
-Take one of them, go ashore and explore the picturesque villages before heading up north to the adorable towns Sestri Levante, Rapallo, Santa Margherita Ligure and world famous Portofino.
+The coastline starts with the villages of Cinque Terre, which is a UNESCO Marine Heritage.
+Sailing further north you will reach the adorable towns Sestri Levante, Rapallo, Santa Margherita Ligure and world famous Portofino.

 Next stop is the island of Elba, a great sailing destination with a lot of beautiful bays to anchor up in and several cute villages around the coast.

-In Sardinia you will do the Arcipelago of Maddalena on the north eastern tip of the island, which offers good sailing and beautiful beaches.
+In Sardinia you can explore the Arcipelago of Maddalena on the north eastern tip of the island, which offers good sailing and beautiful beaches.
 In high season the bays of Sardinia are often very crowded by boats and it can be difficult to find a berth in harbor.
 A good idea if you want to dock in harbor is to check the possibility of pre booking a berth.

 Sailing in northern Sardinia is recommended for 2 or 3 week charters.